 Advanced Management Program

-The Innovator's DNA: Mastering Five Skills For Disruptive Innovation
+Innovator's DNA: Mastering Five Skills for Innovative Disruption

 In this blog post, Phil Budden writes about how the MIT Regional Entrepreneurship Development Program (REAP) is fostering innovation in London.